washingtonpost/ans-schema/docs/proposals/2022-06-31 - Conditional Content.md

 # Implementation

-Publishing Platform team will implement support in Draft and Content API for this feature if this proposal is accepted.
+Publishing Platform team will implement authoring support in Draft API and rendering support in Content API for this feature.